Did the Roll-Out of Community Notes Reduce Engagement With Misinformation on X/Twitter?: Introduction

-In this paper, we conduct a comprehensive empirical study to investigate the effect of the Community Notes feature on user engagement with misinformation on Twitter in terms of retweet volume and likes.
-Our study covers all Community Notes and associated tweets posted on Twitter between July 1, 2021, and April 6, 2023.
+In this paper, we conduct a comprehensive empirical study to investigate the effect of the Community Notes feature on user engagement with misinformation on X/Twitter in terms of retweet volume and likes.
+Our study covers all notes and associated tweets posted on X/Twitter between July 1, 2021, and April 6, 2023.
 This observation period includes two important intervention dates: October 6, 2022, and December 11, 2022.
-The first intervention occurred on October 6, 2022, when Community Note's pilot phase ended and helpful Community Notes became visible to users in the \US.
-The second intervention occurred on December 11, 2022, when Twitter expanded Community Notes to the rest of the world.
-This longitudinal dataset provides us with a unique opportunity to examine the impact of Community Notes on the engagement with misinformation on Twitter.
+The first intervention occurred on October 6, 2022, when Community Note's pilot phase ended and helpful notes became visible to users in the \US \cite{twitter_helpful_2022}.
+The second intervention occurred on December 11, 2022, when X/Twitter expanded Community Notes program to the rest of the world.
+This longitudinal dataset provides us with a unique opportunity to examine the impact of the roll-out of Community Notes on the engagement with misinformation on X/Twitter.
 In our analysis, we first examine the frequency of notes per tweet and the time it takes for notes to be created and displayed to users.
-Second, we use the tweets posted before and after the interventions to longitudinally examine the treatment effect with Difference-in-Differences (DiD) models.
-Third, we conduct a placebo analysis to further validate the results obtained from DiD model.
-Fourth, we limit our analysis to the tweets posted during the interventions, and use Regression Discontinuity Design (RDD) to test the discontinuity between tweets with visible notes and those with invisible notes.
+Second, we use the tweets posted before and after the interventions to longitudinally examine the treatment effect with Difference-in-Differences (DiD) models at the feature roll-out level.
+This approach enables us to gauge the relative reduction in engagement with misinformation after the roll-out of the Community Notes feature compared to the pre-roll-out period.
+Third, we conduct a placebo analysis to validate the results obtained from the DiD models.
+Fourth, we limit our analysis to the tweets posted after the interventions and use Regression Discontinuity Design (RDD) as a complementary method to test the discontinuity (\ie, treatment effect) at the note display level.
+This approach allows us to measure the relative reduction in engagement with misinformation on which notes are displayed compared to misinformation on which notes are not displayed.
 Finally, we conduct a comprehensive robustness analysis and consider potential confounding factors from multiple levels to further consolidate the findings of this study.